Who Are We?

 What Do We Offer?

-Bryn Mawr College's Graduate School of Social Work and Social Research (GSSWSR) awards a Master of Social Service (MSS) degree, which is equivalent to an MSW.
+GSSWSR awards a Master of Social Service (M.S.S.) degree, which is equivalent to an M.S.W.
 We offer a full-time program and a new part-time program that can be completed with a combination of evening, weekend, and hybrid courses to meet the varying needs of our diverse student body.
 Students graduate from the GSSWSR with either a Clinical Social Work Practice concentration, or a Community Practice, Policy, and Advocacy concentration.
 Additionally, the School provides professional development opportunities for students, and a number of certificate programs.

 What Makes Us Unique?

-The learning community of the MSS program is both challenging and supportive.
-Our students benefit from a low faculty to student ratio, access to a vibrant alumni network, a number of certificate programs (including a Home and School Visitor program), on-site opportunities for professional development, and access to over 300 field placement opportunities representing a wide array of agencies and community organizations.
+The learning community of the M.S.S. program is both challenging and supportive.
+Our students benefit from a low student to faculty ratio, access to a vibrant alumni network, a number of certificate programs (including a Home and School Visitor program), on-site opportunities for professional development, and access to more than 300 field placement opportunities representing a wide array of agencies and community organizations.
 We are also able to offer three new courses to our students beginning in the 2017-2018 Academic Year: